 Feminists like Gerda Lerner says family system reinforces male supremacy in every sphere of life upto the state level where boys learn to be dominating and aggressive and girls learn to be loving, caring and submissive.
 They say it is because of this gender stereotype women are subjected and also prone to more violence.

-Some theorists believe that patriarchy imposes inferiority on women by projecting ever sacrificing, self-effacing image of women who is a faithful wife and devout mother (Desai and Krishnaraj, 2004).
-Laws of Manu says – that since women are by their nature disloyal, they should be made dependent on men and the man need to be worshipped as god.
+Some theorists believe that patriarchy imposes inferiority on women by projecting ever sacrificing, the self-effacing image of women who is a faithful wife and devout mother (Desai and Krishnaraj, 2004).
+Laws of Manu says – that since women are by their nature disloyal, they should be made dependent on men and the man need to be worshipped as a god.
 They believe that pre-vedic era women were free of any bias and were treated equally but more restrictions came in through different patriarchal systems imposed on femininity in post-vedic (Brhaminical and Medieval) era.

 They say that all major religions suppress femininity and promotes patriarchy by different customs be it Parda, Hijab, or by separating public and private space.
-They say women need to have sole decision about their pregnancy and termination of the same.
+They say women need to have the sole decision about their pregnancy and termination of the same.
 Male dominated institutions like the church and the state impose laws and restrictions where a man controls all these decisions for women.

 Feminists like Uma Chakravarthi, Gerda Lerner and others challenge the idealization of chastity and wife fidelity as highest duty of women and believe that family, religion, class, caste, community, tribe and state are all designed to suppress female sexuality and should be broken free.

-From the above discussion we have seen how the two systems have evolved and tried to understand the concepts in depth.
+From the above discussion, we have seen how the two systems have evolved and tried to understand the concepts in depth.
 We have seen that even though the development of patriarchal society was not for oppressing the women but simply by natural choice designed for survival of the human species.
 Human species came together and started forming groups because they wanted to safeguard themselves from the wild animal attack and the attack of the natural disasters.
 Men took up the natural role of provider and protector as they evolved as the best gender for the same.
 Our hormonal balance and body construct is made this way by the nature to behave in this way and there is absolutely no conspiracy behind the same.
 However, some form of political and oppression theories projected by the feminists (parda pratha, domestication of women etc) are already broken free in most of the societies.

-If women in a normal Indian household engage in household work, there are many men who contribute in positive way as well.
-Feminists have an issue in having any duty set for the women, however men DO NOT show any issue in sharing those responsibilities with their women.
+If women in a normal Indian household engage in household work, there are many men who contribute in a positive way as well.
+Feminists have an issue in having any duty set for the women, however, men DO NOT show any issue in sharing those responsibilities with their women.
 Many modern households have seen fathers raising their children or cooking for the two when the wife goes to work.
 Some men do that even when their wife is not working in the capitalist world.
 In fact most modern and educated man in India wants their wife to be engaged in some work for the capitalist world so that she can contribute financially to the family.
-However, in recent times in India we have seen that it is the women’s groups who demanded alimony to be a right for women and wanted to make women dependant on men.
+However, in recent times in India, we have seen that it is the women’s groups who demanded alimony to be a right for women and wanted to make women dependant on men.

 The feminists views regarding pregnancy and especially terminating the same as the sole decision of the mother is also not acceptable as it is related to survival of the human race.
 I hope even feminists themselves will be thankful to their mothers for not terminating them in her womb as a right of the mother.
-Modern day ultra feminists have raised demand of not feeding their male child and only nurturing the female babies.
+Modern day ultra feminists have raised the demand of not feeding their male child and only nurturing the female babies.
 These radical theories will only create immense gender imbalance in the society.

-Feminists views on family being an oppressing system for women is scary for many as this is the biggest strength the human race has.
+Feminists’ views on the family being an oppressing system for women is scary for many as this is the biggest strength the human race has.
 We have formed families because we wanted to safeguard ourselves from the dangerous outside world and have that bonding keep us going even in difficult times.
 However, we have seen that in recent times our family system is attacked by feminists in designing different family breaking laws and promoting divorces in the name of unshackling the womenhood from patriarchy.
-This will create immensely selfish and fragmented world with high rate of corruption and crime.
+This will create immensely selfish and fragmented world with a high rate of corruption and crime.

 In order to make women sexually free, feminists are opposing the theories of monogamy and promoting polygamy instead.
 It is basically the concept of ‘My Body My Choice’ and ‘I decide who will penetrate the same and when’.
 This is in a way promoting and legalizing prostitution and adultery.
 We have already seen steps taken by many feminist groups in that direction.
 In India National Commission for Women (NCW) has made adultery a non punishable offence for women.
 Recently many women’s groups are advocating to make this non criminal for men as well.
 In Bangaldesh too, a feminist groups are demanding Adultery to be legal for women.
 This is another proposition by feminists which will surely lead to rampant prostitution in the society.